Not Even Amber Heard Deserves Cancellation

 Depp v.
 Heard revealed her for a monster.
 That doesn’t mean we should unperson her.

 The spectacle of Johnny Depp vs. Amber Heard came to a close on June 1 with a jury awarding Depp a total of $8.35 million in damages for defamation.
 For those who watched the trial in its entirety--as I'm somewhat embarrassed to admit I did--this is undoubtedly a just verdict.
 Heard failed to present any substantive evidence for her claims of abuse.
-Depp, however, provided more than enough evidence to paint Heard as both liar and abuser, including multiple recordings of deranged audio in which she dares Johnny to, "tell the world [that he is a victim of abuse]" and cackles maniacally.
+Depp, however, provided more than enough evidence to paint Heard as both a liar and abuser, including multiple recordings of deranged audio in which she dares Johnny to "tell the world [that he is a victim of abuse]" and cackles maniacally.

 The popular support for Johnny Depp has certainly made Heard toxic to large corporations.
-Film is a business of star power and the studio is worried about the bottom line.
+Film is a business of star power, and the studio is worried about the bottom line.

 But is it right to remove her from Aquaman 2, over a trial about Johnny Depp?